Announcing the New LAF Ignite Program and First Recipients

 LAF Ignite is a multi-year program for Black, Indigenous, and people of color (BIPOC) landscape architecture students, providing participants with an annual $10,000 scholarship, annual paid summer internship, and access to mentors throughout their educational path.
 Each year, 3-5 students are selected to participate in the program until they have completed their landscape architecture degree.

 LAF Ignite is a unique program within the landscape architecture community and design professions.
 Based on research and several years of input from many different groups who share LAF’s goal to increase racial diversity, equity, and inclusion in the discipline, the program is designed to overcome particular barriers faced by BIPOC students to stay in school, graduate, and enter landscape architecture practice.
-For the first two years, Ignite will focus on Black/African American students and then be broadened to other students of color.
+For the first few years, Ignite will focus on Black/African American students and then be broadened to other students of color.

 The program builds on LAF’s decades of leadership providing student scholarships and transformational leadership for the discipline.
 We are honored to continue this legacy by cultivating the ideas, talents, and energy of the next generation of designers through LAF Ignite.